Purdue-CS193/homework-0-oarulraj/index.md

+# Oviya Arulraj's First CS193 Homework
+- that we made a website
+- that we got to make a GitHub account for homework
+- the time CS193 is a perfect time for class
+- that my friends are in my CS193 lecture class
+- PSO meeting times are also good

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.